Extended Certificate: 50% Coursework, 50% Exams

-BTEC Level 3 Diploma (2 A Level Equivalent) or Extended Certificate (1 A Level Equivalent)
+BTEC Level 3 Extended Certificate (1 A Level Equivalent)

 Level 3 Applied Science opens the door for you to access a broad range of science related careers.
 This qualification will allow you to progress into many science related degree subjects at university, such as nursing, midwifery, biomedical sciences, physiotherapy, radiology and many others.
 If you are interested in science but find the emphasis on assessment by examinations does not allow you to show your full potential than this course could be for you.